xl-s/Real-time-Video-Abstraction/README.md

+**Update 6/7/19:** Added player health bar detection under `healthbar_detect.py`.
+This has been implemented as separate functions instead of plugins due to the computation time needed.
+See `healthbar_detect.py` for more information.

 **Update 5/7/19:** Tesseract and Pytesseract are now dependencies.
 However, they can be removed if not needed (see the last line of **Requirements**).
 Also added `constants.py`.

 **Update 3/7/19:** Removed redundant functions (`pre_processing`, `post_pocessing`, etc) from `Video` and `Stream` classes.
 Also removed `parent` parameter from `Plugin.run` for better optimization.
 Parent properties may still be accessed and changed with `Plugin.start`.